Crazy-Jack/SuperdopeBioinformatics/Team3/Team3/README.md

 - Note that you only have to concate your command into `command` variable.

+Another thing to note is that since we may want to jointly modify the same `__main__.py` file, we need work on different branches first and then you can do pull request to merge to the master.
+If you wish to use output file from upstream, be sure to write a comment about what is this file so at the end I can unify the variables.

 By doing the above, we are done XD!
+It would be interesting to see if this mode is efficient or not.
+Pin me for questions.